 maxWaitSeconds : 120

-This configuration requires at least 2 of the 3 regions to report failures before an incident is confirmed.
-If only us-east fails but eu-west and ap-south are healthy, no incident opens.
+This configuration requires at least 2 of the 4 regions to report failures before an incident is confirmed.
+If only us-east fails but the other regions are healthy, no incident opens.

 Per-region vs any-region scope